|

 consequences of this reduced scoping will result in water quality

-waste water side a significant increase in internal flooding,
+water side a significant increase in internal flooding, sewer

-sewer collapse and the risk of pollution.
-Some of the anticipated
+collapse and the risk of pollution.
+Some of the anticipated asset

-asset life estimates implied in the DD is simply not adequate
+life estimates implied in the DD is simply not adequate to maintain

-for the maintenance of new investment then it will have to be
+the maintenance of new investment then it will have to be replaced

-replaced that much earlier.
-Precisely what has happened in England,
+that much earlier.
+Precisely what has happened in England, hence

-hence further rounds of investment and associated costs having
+further rounds of investment and associated costs having to be

 On drinking water quality we note that the reporter